On Discrete-Time Approximations to Infinite Horizon Differential Games: Introduction

 The rest of the paper is as follows.
 Section 2 is devoted to state the problem and some preliminaries including the notation to be used in the rest.
-In Section 3 we present the results of our analysis.
-Some concluding remarks and possible extensions are presented in Section 4.
+In Section 3 we present the results of our analysis for the discrete time case.
+In Section 4 we extend the results to the fully discrete case.
+Section 5 is devoted to show some numerical experiments.
+Finally, some concluding remarks are presented in Section 6.